https://businesstelecom.com.au/phone-systems/small-business/Getting into a car with a stranger would have been considered dangerous a decade ago.

 11. Notification Management: Admins can set up time-based or trigger-based notifications for confirmed bookings, complete rides, promotions, new rides, cab availability and much more.

 The right choice of the tech stack is what makes or breaks a mobile application.
+The technology stack plays a vital role in determining the overall app development cost.
 To build a dynamic taxi booking mobile app like UBER, a robust tech stack is required.
 Here are some suggested tech stack for the Uber app that are considered to be the best for the purpose.

 Any rational business decision will be taken based on cost estimates.
 The very decision of whether to take up a project or abandon is dependent on the cost.
 Naturally, it is necessary to estimate the cost required to build an app like UBER.

 Here is a brief estimate of how much it could cost you.